Project-Owl/dms-lite/README.md

 NOTE: *You need to run the two scripts in two separate terminals.*

 #### For Wifi Acces Point
-1. chmod u+x WiFi-install.sh will make the code excutable
+1. chmod u+x Wifi-install.sh will make the code excutable
 2. ./Wifi-install.sh will make the code run
 3. sit back and kick up your feet because install will take a bit